How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 And don't forget to do some fun stuff while in Marrakech - like joining a cooking class, a concert or a walking tour

-Have you run the Marrakech Marathon?
+Have you tackled the Marrakech Marathon?

-If you liked my list and found it helpful, I would appreciate it if you could share it with your friends and family via the Share buttons below.
-Even better:
+Before you go, if you liked my article and found it helpful, I would appreciate it if you could share it with your friends and family via the Share buttons below.
+Even better: Leave a short review on Trustpilot or Google, which would help us further build our online reputation as a (trustworthy and helpful) travel and lifestyle blog.